ubucon-asia/docs.ubucon.asia/docs/index.md

     - UbuCon Korea (Since 2023) - Organized by Korean LoCo
     - UbuCon Portugal - Organized by Portugal LoCo

-You may visit [Ubucon page on Ubuntu Wiki](https://wiki.ubuntu.com/Ubucon) to see past UbuCons
+You may visit [Ubucon page on Ubuntu Wiki](https://wiki.ubuntu.com/Ubucon) to see past UbuCons.
+The recently revamped [ubucon.org](https://ubucon.org) website also lists upcoming UbuCon(s) across the world.

 ### UbuCon Asia